steveshogren/hugo-blog/content/post/vim-refactoring-patterns.md

 Let's extract an interface from a class.
 A region-based search and replace is a great fit for this task.
-Since we are not matching or reordering several blocks of text, several search/replace steps works well.
+Since we are not matching or reordering several blocks of text, several search/replace steps work well.
 First, duplicate the whole class body to the top of the file.
 Delete all lines that are not the function signature lines.
 Remove all public keywords and add in semicolons on each line ending.
 Finish up with adding the interface name and adding it to the class.